Cascoda/cascoda-sdk/docs/product/howto-knxiot-devkit.md

 10. From the serial-adapter output, copy the `Thread Joining Credential` (in this case YR5XH9X3) and paste it into the `New Joiner Credential` field, replacing the default text there.
 Likewise, copy the `EUI64` (in this case 6a56a702870d8382) from the serial-adapter output and paste it into the `Restrict to a Specific Joiner` field.
 11. Click on `Add`.
 12. Monitor the running serial-adapter output, until the KNX QR code (such as the one shown below) is printed.
 This means that the device has successfully joined the network.
-    - **If the device does not join after two minutes, you may need to restart the Border Agent**.
-[See the Troubleshooting section of this guide for more information.](#troubleshooting)
 13. Make a record of the enrollment data, displayed in the KNX QR code string format - you will need it for enrolling the devices using either the Linker or ETS6.
 The message you need will look something like this:
     ```
     Rx:  === QR Code: KNX:S:00FA10010710;P:4N6AFK6T83YWDUTW23U2 ===